Alfresco/docs-alfresco/federation-services/latest/config/index.md

 Can be used as a content search connector for Manage in Place

-> **Note**: In Federation Services, the GridFS is just a mode of the MongoDB connector.
+> **Note:** In Federation Services, the GridFS is just a mode of the MongoDB connector.

 GridFS is the MongoDB specification for storing and retrieving large files such as images, audio files, video files, etc. It is kind of a file system to store files but its data is stored within MongoDB collections.
 GridFS has the capability to store files even greater than its document size limit of 16MB.